 Discussing in what sense stories are real may seem like a play of words but it’s not.
 If stories are somehow real, they are meaningful.
 They have a logic and a structure that we may be able to decipher, even if they are very far from our usual logic and structure.

-Therefore asking where is “far, far away” is a way of establishing a point of contact with the world of the story.
+Therefore asking where exactly is “far, far away” is a way of establishing a point of contact with the magic reality of the story.
 Many elaborate formulations to start a folk tale are exactly about this – creating a link with our reality.
 Then the story can go on and the horses may fly and the dragons may speak.